ethanwu155/CS6300TeamProject/GroupProject/Docs/TestPlan.md

 ### 1.2 Test Selection

-*Here you should discuss how you are going to select your test cases, that is, which black-box and/or white-box techniques you will use.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 The unit tests will all be white-box since they're testing individual functionality at a very modular level, and it makes more sense to white-box test.
 Integration tests should also mostly be white-box tested because they're testing that various components work together.
 The system tests should be a mixture of white and black box testing.
 Because they are testing the entire system end-to-end, they should be as black box as possible, because the tester shouldn't need to know a whole lot about the underlying code since it's testing the end-to-end functionality.

 ### 1.3 Adequacy Criterion

-*Define how you are going to assess the quality of your test cases.
-Typically, this involves some form of functional or structural coverage.
-If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 We will go with a coverage tool to make sure that we get an acceptable level of code coverage in the tests.
 100% code coverage would of course be the most ideal, but anything over 90% will also be acceptable.

 ### 1.4 Bug Tracking

-*Describe how bugs and enhancement requests will be tracked.*

 Bug reports and enhancement requests can be easily tracked through our GitHub Issues page.
 If this application was converted to a truly open-source project, users would be able to easily report bugs or request enhancements through the Issues page.
 As developers, we can comment, close, or even open bugs/feature requests.

 ### 1.5 Technology

-*Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*

 We will mainly be using JUnit, and potentially use Selenium as well for testing.

 ## 2 Test Cases

-*This section should be the core of this document.
-You should provide a table of test cases, one per row.
-For each test case, the table should provide its purpose, the steps necessary to perform the test, the expected result, the actual result (to be filled later), pass/fail information (to be filled later), and any additional information you think is relevant.*

 | Purpose | Steps | Expected | Actual | P/F
 | ------- | :---- | :------- | :----- | :--